radiantearth/stac-api-spec/item-search/README.md

 OAFeat does not support POST requests for searches, however the STAC API spec does.
 Hypermedia links are not designed for anything other than GET requests, so providing a next link for a POST search request becomes problematic.
-STAC has decided to extend the `link` object to support additional fields that provide hints to the client as to how it must execute a subsequent request for the next page of results.
+STAC has decided to extend the Link object to support additional fields that provide hints to the client as to how it must execute a subsequent request for the next page of results.

-The following fields have been added to the `link` object specification for the API spec:
+The following fields have been added to the Link object specification for the API spec:

 | Parameter | Type    | Description                                                                                                                                                    |
 | --------- | ------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |